rfdickerson/cs241-data-structures/final/README.md

 I was able to achieve roughly 15% compression ratio using the LZW algorithm for this text.
 Assume spaces and other white space as well as all punctuation are symbols like any other letter.

+FAQ:

++ Does the decompressed text have to be exactly the same as the original?
+Do I need to consider punctuation, whitespace, and case?

+Yes, treat every symbol whether it be a letter or whitespace as a symbol in the prefix string.

 Signal Processing
 ----------------------